sgr98/CaseStudy2-ATM/README.md

 3. Not really a bug but an underuse.
 So you see I can't reuse my OTP class that well so I could not include it for changing PIN.

 ## Note : I haven't updated any of the case diagrams
 Its Thursday 6 AM.
-I am 6 hours past deadline awoke for 4 hours past my sleep time with cold and I do not feel that I have enough energy to write comments on my methods.
+I am 6 hours past deadline and awoke for 4 hours past my sleep time with cold and I do not feel that I have enough energy to write comments on my methods.
 I wish you good luck for reading around 1600+ lines of code times the strength of the class.